Wikid82/kometa_files/README.md

 Extract the files to their respective folders.
 Kometa will read the folder of files so you don't have to add each file indifidually.
 More on that <a href="https://kometa.wiki/en/latest/config/files/#location-types-and-paths">here</a>

+Files can also be used by adding a Custom Repo.
+More on that <a href="https://kometa.wiki/en/latest/config/settings/?h=custom_repo#attributes">here</a> and <a href="https://kometa.wiki/en/latest/config/files/#location-types-and-paths">here</a>

 ## 🤝 Contributing

 Contributions are welcome!
 Here are several ways you can contribute: